gca-research-group/jabuti-dsl-language-vscode/README.md

 - Install from vscode marketplace (https://marketplace.visualstudio.com/items?itemName=gca-unijui.jabuti-language)
 - Create a file with .jabuti extension
 - Press ctrl + space for code snippets

+## Tool demo

+In [this link](--) we provide a short video with the usage of the tool.

 ## Generate vsix package